null Skip to main content

 Sold out

 Take the above components and mix it with sparkling water to create a sugar-free energy drink.
 The addition of NALT to caffeine in our solution ramps up the stimulating and mood boosting properties of caffeine without making the effects too edgy.
 The caffeine dose is very reasonable so it will provide a smooth energizing effect.
 These energizing effects are then smoothed out (but not dampened) by taurine, which has a mild relaxing effect on the body but not too much on the mind.
 In various research and development efforts we have conducted over the years, we find that taurine can shave off just the right amount of edginess from caffeine, without blunting the effects too much.
 The blood flow enhancing effects of taurine also stack very nicely with the effects of caffeine, especially in the case of physical activities.
 Last but not least, a dose of our super B12 solution to give a more natural sense of energy.
 A lot of energy drinks will utilize this same basic type of formula.
-It oftentimes is just a simple three-component stack designed to produce a very distinct and recognizable effect, by using
+It oftentimes is just a simple three-component stack designed to produce a very distinct and recognizable effect, by using the following building blocks:

 1- Stimulant